kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 ## update your GitHub fork
 You cannot push code to repositories that you don’t own.
 So instead, you make your own copy of the repository by “forking” it.
 You are then free to make any changes you wish to your repository.

 One of the challenges with forking a repository is keeping your copy up-to-date with the original repository, or the upstream repository.
 We're going to add the original repository as a git remote, so we can easily fetch and pull from it.
-Say you want to update your GitHub fork to the new `main` branch naming:
+Say you want to update your GitHub fork to the new `main` branch:
-1. git remote add upstream git@github.com:original-repo-url
+1. git remote add origin git@github.com:original-repo-url
 2. git checkout master
-3. git fetch upstream main
+3. git fetch origin main
-4. git rebase upstream/main
+4. git rebase origin/main

 If there are merge conflicts, we need to fix it, then `git add .` and run `git rebase --continue`.
 Now git will apply the rest of our commits.
 It's notable that if you had trouble with the merge conflict, you can run `git rebase --abort` to abort the rebase and get back to where you were before you started the rebase.

-## GitHub fork and use templates
-When you say you are Forking a repository you are basically creating a copy of the repository (with entire commit history) under your GitHub ID.
-The point to note here is that any changes made to the original repository will be reflected back to your forked repositories (you need to fetch and rebase).
-If you make any changes to your forked repository you will have to explicitly create a pull request to the original repository.

-Templates are intended to use a repository as-is, and to use it as a boilerplate to build a website.
-It's not meant to be up-to-date with the main repository.
-To create a template repository, you must create a repository, then on the settings page, check the button for **Template repository**.
-Now when we go back to the repository page, we’ll get a big green button that says **Use this template**.
-A template repository often includes keyword: 'starter-kit', 'starter template', 'boilerplate'.
-For example, [vitesse](https://github.com/antfu/vitesse) is a Vite + Vue starter template.

 ## make your GitHub history back to 1990
 https://github.com/antfu/1990-script